 The Era of Privacy First – A New Frontier of Consequence

-Having your customer’s personal data compromised has just gotten much more risky and dangerous for your business.
+Having your customer’s personal data compromised has just gotten much riskier and dangerous for your business.
 With the advent of GDPR (General Data Protection Regulation), which has gone into effect on May 25th of 2018 across the European Union, businesses are now coming to grips with the imminent reality that an empowered consumer and the protection of their privacy has become a critical business reckoning and imperative, not just a technology concern.
 Failure to uphold the requirements of GDPR has significant monetary consequences for businesses that do not properly administer and protect personal data.

 Figure 1: Privacy Risk Vectors